Posted by Roberta Grimes • July 26, 2025 • 9 Comments

 “For not even the Father judges anyone, but He has given all judgment to the Son, so that all will honor the Son, even as they honor the Father” (JN 5:22-23).

 “If anyone hears My sayings and does not keep them, I do not judge him; for I did not come to judge the world, but to save the world” (JN 12:47).
-And it is very clear from all that Jesus says in the Gospels that what He came to save the world from was spiritual ignorance.
+And it is very clear from everything that Jesus says in the Gospels that what He came to save the world from was spiritual ignorance.

 Jesus sums up His teachings on forgiveness by saying, “Do not judge, so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you” (MT 7:1-2).